resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

     B. Upgrade to a more powerful machine

 Remember the two nameless researchers whom I told you about at the start of these lessons, the two who spent over
 $20000 of their grant money on buying and upgrading their machines to complete their research?
-Well, if NeCTAR had been around when they were doing their research, this is how simply they would have been able to resolve their prolbem.
+Well, if the Research Cloud had been around when they were doing their research, this is how simply they would have been able to resolve their problem.

 **Exercise 6**